This post may contain affiliate links. Please read my disclosure for more info.

 The new bulb shouldn’t be flickering.
 If it is, you may be the proud owner of both a faulty bulb and a faulty socket.
 Alternatively, it’s possible that both the sockets you tried were faulty.
 Either way, it’s probably time to contact an electrician.

 But if the new bulb didn’t flicker, we’re ready to try to resurrect that old bulb.

 Smart bulbs last a long time, so your bulb may not need to be replaced.
 Instead, try resetting your smart light.
 That should clear up the firmware bugs behind most Alampever problems.

-- Turn the Homevenus smart light on then off five times then leave it on.
+- Turn the Alampever smart light on then off five times then leave it on.

 - Wait a few seconds for the bulb to pulse rapidly.
 If it doesn’t, try the previous step again

-- Re-add the bulb in the Homevenus smartphone app.
+- Re-add the bulb in the Alampever smartphone app.

-With your flickering fixed, you shouldn’t have many more issues with your Homevenus smart lights.
-Now might be a good to setup Alexa schedules for your Homevenus lights.
+With your flickering fixed, you shouldn’t have many more issues with your Alampever smart lights.
+Now might be a good to setup Alexa schedules for your Alampever lights.